dV1k1ng/PassfieldGuardWarn/README.md

 ## Usage

-Once the extension is loaded and active, all password fields will be blocked and will show a red border.
-There is also a button available that will open your default email client to send a request to your IT support team.
+Once the extension is loaded and active, any password fields on a non-witelisted webpage will result in a warning at the top of the broweser page.

 ## Default whitelist.txt

 The default `whitelist.txt` is located in `DATA/whitelist.txt`.
-It contains `login.microsoftonline.com` and `example.com` by default.
+It contains `login.microsoftonline.com` by default.

 ## Overview

-PassfieldGuard is designed to enhance security in large organizations by preventing unauthorized access to password fields.
-By using a whitelist approach, it minimizes the risk of phishing attacks and ensures that only trusted URLs can request password input.
+PassfieldGuard is designed to enhance security in large organizations by warning users entering passwords on non-whitelisted websites.
+By using a whitelist approach, it minimizes the risk of phishing attacks.

 For more information, visit our GitHub repository.